 It's amazing how his peers try to drag him back into adolescence, even those significantly older than him.
 The no longer Lil Wayne does him no favors on "We Outchea," a song where he devolves to bragging about hustling and making money with lines like "count it up 'til your thumbs hurt."
 Sigh.
 Meek Mill is not much better on "Before the Rollie," thanks in part to an insipid beat by Sonny Digital, and in larger part to the fact the song's title is a missed opportunity.
 Ace could have turned the song into an introspective anthem about surviving hard times, and he tries in the second verse, but it's mostly a declaration that he's the same "real G" he was before he got rich.
 The further away Ace gets from other rap stars, the better of a rapper he becomes.

 "Trials & Tribulations" is a mixed bag, and it leaves me feeling perplexed about Ace's future.
 I like the newfound attitude he displays most (but not all) of the time, but the beats on the whole leave me feeling underwhelmed.
 Even the more known names like Boy-1da on "We Them Niggas" don't really seem to click.
 While none of the songs are straight terrible (except "Bugatti") none leave me feeling like I'd want to leave the CD in my whip on a long trip - it would probably lull me to sleep and I'd crash.
 If Ace can continue to build on his sharpened focus lyrically with better production musically, I might not be so wary of his next album - he needs to stay away from the expensive cars though.
+We don't need another song about a Title Max loan on an expensive sports car like the Bugatti.

 Music Vibes: 6 of 10 Lyric Vibes: 7 of 10 TOTAL Vibes: 6.5 of 10